Log in with RealMe

 How supplier panels work

-• competitive quotes based on the supplier’s expertise, proposed solution and best value for money
+• competitive quotes based on the supplier’s expertise, proposed solution and/ or best public value

 • rotation – awarding opportunities to each supplier in turn